joebew42/ex_chat/README.md

 ### TODO

-- maybe `ExChat.Web.Router` is not a good name for the web sockets delivery mechanism (maybe `Web.WebSocket`)
 - handle the case when we try to send a message to an unexisting chat room
 - handle the welcome message in the `ChatRoom` itself and not in the `chatroom_websocket_handler`
 - promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`